Rich Dumas

-Richard Wayne Dumas (April 21, 1944 – November 19, 1991) was an American basketball player.
+Richard Wayne Dumas Sr. (April 21, 1944 – November 19, 1991) was an American basketball player.
 A 6'5" shooting guard, he starred at Northeastern State before playing professionally for the Houston Mavericks in the American Basketball Association.

 Early life

 Dumas was born in Oklahoma City but later moved to Kansas City where he attended Sumner High School.
 There he was the city's leading scorer during his senior season, scoring 408 points in 18 games.

 College career

 After spending two years at Independence Community College, where he led the Jayhawk Junior College Conference in scoring in 1966, Dumas joined Northeastern State University where he starred alongside future NBA player Charlie Paulk.
 On February 1, 1968, he set the schools single game scoring record when he scored 50 points in a 96–84 victory against John Brown University, breaking Bob Edwards record of 47 points from 1962.

 Professional career

 Dumas was drafted by the Cincinnati Royals in the seventh round of the 1968 NBA draft.
 In June 1968, he signed with the Houston Mavericks of the American Basketball Association (ABA).
 During the preseason in October, he led all scorers with 22 points in the Rockets 119–113 exhibition victory against the New Orleans Buccaneers.
-He later appeared in the Mavericks opening game of the 1968–69 regular season but was waived a week later, along with Bill Gaines.
+He later appeared in the Mavericks' opening game of the 1968–69 regular season, but was waived a week later along with Bill Gaines.